isabel-sol/isabel-sol.github.io/_posts/2022-02-21-welcome-to-jekyll.markdown

 ## Church Ceremony

-The baptism will be shorter - less than an hour - and the service will be for Isa.
-There will be a short mass, there is no expectation that you take communion.
-Should be simple and quick.
+There will be a short mass at 9am in Templo de Santo Domingo, right in the main square.
+There is no expectation that you take communion.
+If you are wondering what to wear: a linen shirt (including a guayabera) or a light weight dress would be perfect.
+The church requires you to wear a mask.
-Baptisms are generally a little fancier in Mexico than in the United States - don't feel obligated to dress to the 9s but know that people will be a little more dressed up.

 ![Templo Santo Domingo](https://www.travelreport.mx/wp-content/uploads/2018/05/iglesia-santo-domingo-1.jpg)